ska-telescope/ska-rucio-ivoa-integration/youcat/README.md

 3. Create an ivoa.obscore view on the rucio.obscore table

-Use the `youcat` `/table-update` endpoint to add content to the tap_schema.
+Use the `youcat` `/table-update` endpoint to ingest tables into to the tap_schema.
-To ingest an existing table into the tap_schema as a view, POST a request to the `\table-update` endpoint with the following parameters:
+To ingest a table into the tap_schema as a view, POST a request to the `\table-update` endpoint with the following parameters:
 - ingest = true
 - table = {fully qualified source table name <schema_name.table_name>}
 - view = {fully qualified view name <schema_name.table_name>}